Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which statement about change authorities is CORRECT?

-- [ ] Change authorities are only required for authorizing emergency changes.
+- [ ] Change authorities are only required for authorizing Emergency Changes.
 - [ ] Change authorities are assigned when each change is deployed.
 - [ ] Change authorities are only required for authorizing normal changes.
 - [x] Change authorities are assigned for each type of change and change model.